Arecibo Wow! I: An Astrophysical Explanation for the Wow! Signal: Data Analysis and Results

 \section{Data Analysis and Results}

+The data were read and calibrated using standard procedures with the Arecibo Software Library.
+The dynamic spectra were detrended and normalized in frequency and time to cancel out broadband signals and identify narrowband variations.
+Most of the observations were made in the LSRK frame, but were also converted to the topocentric frame to make it easier to identify terrestrial RFI.
+Our longest drift scan was 10 minutes long (2.5 degrees in right ascension), of Teegarden's star (\autoref{fig:teegarden}).

-We devised a series of methodologies in Interactive Data Language (IDL) aimed at the detection of narrowband signals.
-The data were read and calibrated using the Arecibo Software Library using standard procedures.
-Among these methodologies, one closely emulated the analytical approach employed by the Big Ear Observatory to detect the \wow, specifically averaging data over 10-second intervals and utilizing the most recent 60 data points for background noise estimation.
+We developed a series of methodologies in the Interactive Data Language (IDL) aimed at the detection of narrowband signals.
+Among these, one emulated the analytical approach employed by the Ohio SETI, specifically averaging data over 10-second intervals and using the most recent 60 data points for mean and background noise calculation.
+The flux density was then converted to a signal-to-noise ratio (SNR).
 All of the methods yielded consistent results.

-The dynamic spectra were detrended and normalized in frequency and time to cancel out broadband signals and identify narrowband variations.
-The signals were converted to signal-to-noise ratio (SNR) to mimic the analysis used by the Big Ear to detect the \wow.
-Most of the observations were made in the LSRK frame but were converted to the topocentric frame to make it easier to identify terrestrial RFI.
-Our longest drift scan was 10 minutes long (2 degrees in right ascension), of Teegarden's star (see Figure \ref{fig:teegarden}).

-We identified four main signals in the vicinity of Teegarden's Star corresponding to small angular-size cold hydrogen clouds (see Figure \ref{fig:teegarden}).
-Similar clouds appeared in the observations of SGR 1935+2154 and in the Void regions (see Table \ref{tab:targets}).
+We identified four main signals in the vicinity of Teegarden's Star corresponding to small cold neutral hydrogen (\HI) clouds (\autoref{fig:teegarden}).
+Similar clouds appeared in the observations of SGR 1935+2154 and in the Void region.
 The intensity and location of the cloud signals were consistent between multiple independent scans during the same observation session of Teegarden's Star.
-There was some variability for SGR 1935+2154, which included three observation sessions separated by a week.
+There was some variability in the SGR 1935+2154 signals observed in three epochs separated by a week, which could be attributed to noise or scintillation.

-We focus our analysis in the clouds near Teegarden's Star since it was the longest drift scan.
-Their observed properties are consistent with cold hydrogen clouds, assuming that they are optically thin (see Table \ref{tab:clouds}).
-Their hydrogen column density is their partial contribution to the HI background (see Figure \ref{fig:nhi}).
-All the results are available \href{https://drive.google.com/drive/folders/1G50mDRfZbVlwWukn6zfhBzKwln2b4jl_?usp=sharing}{in this url}.
+As an example, we focus our analysis on the clouds near Teegarden's Star, since it was the longest drift scan we performed.
+Their observed properties are consistent with small cold \HI clouds (\autoref{tab:clouds} and \autoref{fig:suppl-clouds}).
+Their hydrogen column density $n_{HI}$ corresponds to their partial contribution to the total \HI background (\autoref{fig:nhi}).
+See the supplementary \autoref{fig:suppl-4HPI} and \autoref{fig:suppl-GALFA} for a description of $n_{HI}$ in all our observed targets.